Skip to content

 }

-My advice: when using decltype(auto) in a function return type, carefully examine your return statements—if you are returning a reference to a local variable (whether intentionally or not), it will lead to undefined behavior (UB).
-If you are just returning a value, using auto is safer.
+My advice: when using decltype(auto) in a function return type, carefully inspect the return statement.
+If you return a reference to a local variable (whether intentionally or accidentally), it results in undefined behavior.
+If you are just returning a value, auto is safer.

 Trailing Return Types

 In C++11, if a function's return type depended on its parameter types, you had to use a trailing return type.
-The most common scenario was returning the result of an operation between two parameters:
+The most common scenario is returning the result of an operation on two parameters:

 auto add(T t, U u) -> decltype(t + u) {